Tokyo to build on Thai ties

 Ms Yuriko was among several high-level dignitaries and senior leaders invited to share their visions, knowledge and viewpoints on the post-Covid-19 economic recovery and how to cope with the virus' economic impact.

-During her speech, she noted that Japan was able to host the Tokyo Olympic Games after it was postponed due to Covid-19.
+During her speech, she noted that Japan was able to host the Tokyo Olympics after it was postponed due to Covid-19.

-She said the 2020 Tokyo Olympics faced difficulties for one year due to the delay but Japan received support from people around the world, and she is grateful for it.
+She said the event faced major difficulties for a year due to the delay but Japan received support from people around the world, and she is grateful for it.

 "I believe it is relevant to the forum's theme of unleashing the future," she said.
 "Tokyo will work to promote a sustainable recovery to overcome Covid-19 and allow residents to realise sustainable lifestyles."

-Ms Yuriko said Tokyo is planning to develop a hydrogen station in the former athlete village area and promote the use of the gas in the city.
-This includes the introduction of a pipeline to ensure a stable supply of hydrogen, which is the first of its kind in Japan, she said.
+Ms Yuriko said Tokyo plans to develop a hydrogen station in the former athlete's village area and promote the use of the gas in the city.
+This includes the introduction of a pipeline to ensure a stable supply of hydrogen, the first of its kind in Japan, she said.

-In addition, she said Tokyo wants to make its infrastructure accessible to everyone, including the elderly and those with disabilities so they can play an active role in society.

-"The Games were our chance to show the world what Tokyo can do and how we are continuing to develop the city," she said.